learn-co-students/https-github.com-learn-co-curriculum-dsc-practice-daily-checkpoint/README.md

  - take a name as an argument
  - print "Greetings!
 I am `name` and I am pleased to make your acquaintance!"

-Then in the next cell, assign your actual name (i.e. "Sir Patrick Stewart" or "Lupita Nyong'o") to the variable `name`.
+Then in the next cell, assign the name "Gene Hackman" to the variable `name`.

 Run all cells to confirm the result.